 The potential impacts associated with the proposed development of a 30m high telecommunications mast, includes noise and visual impacts during the construction phase.
-The visual impact would remain during the operational phase and will have a low-medium negative visual impact.
+The visual impact would remain during the operational phase and will have a medium-high negative visual impact.
 The proposed development will have a low positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
-The proposed development will have a low significance on Heritage and Cultural-Historic aspects during the construction and operational phases.
-The proposed development will have a low heritage significance.
-In addition, due to the site location and the nature of the activity, the activity is expected to have negligible impacts on ecological or biodiversity aspects, as the site is totally transformed from its natural state due to past agricultural development activities on the property, and the site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
+The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.